Computer Science and Digital Studies

 Computer Science and Digital Studies Department Staff

-Mr J Horsman – Teacher of Computer Science
+Mr J Horsman – Head of Digital Sciences

 Year 7/Year 8

 All students at The Boulevard Academy will have the opportunity to study a blended digital technology curriculum, encompassing the technical and creative uses of modern computer technologies.

 This program of study covers both Computer Science and Creative iMedia, and will equip students with the skills required to produce creative digital products across a variety of industry standard software packages.
 Additionally, this will aid with developing a key understanding of hardware, software, networking and algorithmic thinking skills needed to access further academic studies, and provide opportunities to join placements within the Computer Science, Games Design and Engineering sector.

 Students will understand the vital role Computer Science plays within modern society relating to business and entertainment, alongside a variety of scientific fields.
 They will also understand the direct impact technology has had on a variety of ethical and legal areas.

 The gateway year allows students the opportunity to further develop the core skills that they have acquired over the previous two years of study.
 In-depth work on logical thinking, problem solving, programming techniques and exam styled applications allows the students to expand on their base skills and gain an insight into the topic and level required at GCSE level.

 We aim to foster an element of curiosity within this subject and allow students to develop problem solving skills in order to produce products to meet client requirements.

 We aim to embed a variety of cross curricular links throughout the subject to allow students to continue expanding their wider knowledge through the medium of computer technology, including research tasks, practical activities and mathematical programming.